DynamicsShop/SD-Bulk-Mailer/SD-Bulk-Mailer-Release-Notes.md

 #### Enhancements

-- AppSource App - A new SD Bulk Mailer KPI Activity table was created and the SD Bulk Mailer activity groups in the Role Centre were restructures to work off this new KPI Activity table.
+- AppSource App - A new SD Bulk Mailer KPI Activity table was created and the SD Bulk Mailer activity groups in the Role Centre were restructured to work off this new KPI Activity table.

 ### 10.0.1